Regulation Art. 3 Abs.1 SFDR

 Quoniam Asset Management GmbH (Quoniam) makes investment decisions based on a structured active investment process.
 The principle of ESG integration is also enshrined in all investment decisions.
-ESG integration means the systematic inclusion of sustainability factors during the significant stages of the investment process.
-Sustainability factors include environmental, social and employee concerns, respect for human rights and the fight against corruption and bribery.
+ESG integration means the systematic inclusion of sustainability risks during the significant stages of the investment process.
+Sustainability risks include environmental, social and employee concerns, respect for human rights and the fight against corruption and bribery.

-The integration of sustainability factors in the active quantitative investment process is basically ensured at Quoniam by the SRI Committee.
+The integration of sustainability risks in the active quantitative investment process is basically ensured at Quoniam by the Sustainable Investing Committee (SI Committee).
 It reviews, among other things, individual companies, sectors, and countries that are of particular relevance for risk, earnings and valuation considerations as a result of specific events and/or structural trends in sustainability aspects.
-The Committee issues binding investment indicators and recommendations that are relevant for all affected asset classes and
+The SI Committee issues binding investment indicators and recommendations that are relevant for all affected asset classes and all portfolio managers.

 II.
 Inclusion of sustainability risks in investment decisions

-As part of Quoniam’s investment process, fundamental information about companies and markets, including a large number of sustainability factors, is processed using quantitative methods.
+As part of Quoniam’s investment process, fundamental information about companies and markets, including a large number of sustainability risks, is processed using quantitative methods.

 Quoniam’s portfolio managers can review and measure the sustainability risks at individual equity level or across the entire portfolio at any time when compiling portfolios and make appropriate investment decisions.
 In this way, actively managed, risk-controlled portfolios are created in which the relevant sustainability risks are also taken into account.

 In order to reduce sustainability risks, Quoniam, as an active quantitative asset manager, draws attention to sustainability issues through various initiatives with the aim of actively influencing issuers in relation to the opportunities and risks that may be associated with sustainability risks.

 III.
 Impact on returns